 Intensified Algebra (IA) – This comprehensive, extended-period program (70-90 minutes, daily) is designed to help students who are one to three years behind in mathematics re-engage as motivated learners and succeed in Algebra I within a single academic year.
 The program is for eligible 8th, 9th, or 10th grade students, and combines an Algebra I course curriculum with growth mindset content.

-Senior Year Transition Courses – Bridge to College Mathematics and Bridge to College English courses for seniors who score below the college-ready level on the Smarter Balanced Assessment in 11th grade.
+Senior Year Transition Courses – Bridge to College Mathematics and Bridge to College English courses are for seniors who score below the college-ready level on the Smarter Balanced Assessment, are interested in attending college, and need extra support to prepare them to take college-level English and math courses.
 Students who pass the course with a B grade or better will be considered college-ready by the majority of colleges in Washington and permitted to enroll in non-STEM college-level math courses without additional placement testing.

 Equity in Higher Level Math – Research consistently shows that students who take rigorous math courses during their senior year do better in college than other students.
 Studies also show that many of the low-income students and students of color who could succeed in such courses are missing from these classes.
 A variety of strategies will be funded to increase access to and success in higher level math courses including school partnership with Equal Opportunity Schools.